 Hands down the best place to catch the sunset is the Harbour Inn which looks across to the sailboat-studded River Blyth.
 Inside, it’s all warm fires and wood-panelled cosiness, while dogs sleep off long walks on outdoor terraces and locals nurse beers with wedge-thick sandwiches.
 The fish and chips are legendary, too.
 But make sure you earn them first by looping along the river towpath to the adjoining hamlet of Walberswick, where noted residents include a certain Love Actually director and one of the film’s most acclaimed stars.
 On Friday night, the Sole Bay Inn is also a great place to ease into the weekend with locals.

-For more inspiration on where to stay, see our full collection of boutique hotels in Britain.
+For more inspiration, see our full collection of boutique hotels in Britain.